A negative classroom environment results in behavior difficulties, interpersonal challenges, and an overall unwelcoming tone for students.

 2. Get organized!

 Imagine asking one of your energetic students to walk all the way across the room to grab scissors, having to weave in and out of desks – only to struggle to find those scissors since there’s no designated bin!
 Chaos and clutter sets students up to fail.
 Organizing your furniture and materials in a structured manner helps make your classroom predictable, and it will make it easier for your students to find what they need when they need it.
 You’ll also find that there will be less distractions which means less time wasted on tasks and more time learning!
-For ideas on how to design your room, check out this article.

 3. Decorate with your students.